-Raffle tickets are given to students at any point in the school day as an additional immediate reward for students who go above and beyond.
-Raffle tickets can be given out for many things; acts of kindness, manners, exceptional work, tidying up, helping others, and sitting quietly...the list goes on!
+Raffle tickets are given to students at any point in the school day as an additional immediate reward for going above and beyond.
+Raffle tickets can be given out for many things; acts of kindness, manners, exceptional work, tidying up, helping others, and sitting quietly...
+The list goes on!
 The premise is simple; when pupils see rewards being issued, they respond positively and desire the rewards themselves.